IP-CAM/add-ALT-Text-to-Image-Title-OcMod-for-Opencart-v.2.x/readme.txt

-Расширение добавляет возможность указать атрибуты ALT и TITLE для изображений товара.
+The extension adds the ability to specify ALT and TITLE attributes for product images.

-ПЛАНЫ:
+PLANS:
-Реализовать ALT + TITLE для главного изображения.
+Implement ALT + TITLE for the main image.